Geomechanics & Geophysics for Energy and the Environment

 Related Study Opportunities

-- Duke's PhD and MS degree programs both offer a focused Geomechanics and Geophysics for Energy and the Environment study track
+- Offer a study track in Geomechanics and Geophysics for Energy and the Environment study track

 Assistant Professor in the Department of Civil and Environmental Engineering